 Figure 13.7 Splay tree single rotation.
 This rotation takes place only when the node being splayed is a child of the root.
-Here, node S is promoted to the root, rotating with node P. Because the value of S is less than the value of P, P must become S's right child.
-The positions of subtrees A, B, and C are altered as appropriate to maintain the BST property, but the contents of these subtrees remains unchanged. (a) The original tree with P as the parent. (b) The tree after a rotation takes place.
+Here, node S is promoted to the root, rotating with node P. Because the value of S is less than the value of S, and S are altered as appropriate to maintain the BST property, but the contents of these subtrees remains unchanged. (a) The original tree with S as the parent. (b) The tree after a rotation takes place.
 Performing a single rotation a second time will return the tree to its original shape.
-Equivalently, if (b) is the initial configuration of the tree (i.e., S is at the root and P is its right child), then (a) shows the result of a single rotation to splay P to the root.
+Equivalently, if (b) is the initial configuration of the tree (i.e., S is at the root and S is its right child), then (a) shows the result of a single rotation to splay S to the root.